| News from National -- Current Articles 8/10/2001

 you have a star schema prefix all your dimension tables with dim_ and

-all your fact tables with fact_
+all your fact tables with fact_Collect statistics on

 your SQL Server re: transactions per second by using performance monitor